-HostGator Hosting Review – An Affordable High-Performance Web Host?
+HostGator WordPress Hosting Review – An Affordable High-Performance Web Host?
 Is It Any Good?

 With eye-catchingly low prices and unlimited storage, bandwidth and page view allowances, the shared hosting plans from HostGator are very tempting.

 However, as this review will show, there’s more to consider than low prices, seemingly generous allowances, and brand name recognition when it comes to choosing a web host.

 Below, we not only explore the features you get access to with their shared hosting, but also what kind of loading times and other types of performance levels you can expect when paying just a few dollars a month for one of their entry-level plans.

 By the time you’ve read our evaluation of their features, checked the data from our Pingdom site speed monitoring and seen the performance results from our Load Impact tests, you’ll have all of the information you’ll need to decide whether or not HostGator is the right host for your website.